SS Slamat: Building and peacetime service

 Koninklijke Maatschappij De Schelde built Slamat in Vlissingen on the River Scheldt, completing her in 1924.
 Her boilers had oil-burning furnaces, and her engines were steam turbines that drove her twin screws via double reduction gearing.
 She was equipped with submarine signalling apparatus, which in the 1920s was seen as an alternative to radio.
 She also had wireless direction finding equipment.

-Slamat was built for Koninklijke Rotterdamsche Lloyd (KRL or "Royal Dutch Lloyd") and managed by Willem Ruys en Zonen.
+Slamat was built for Koninklijke Rotterdamsche Lloyd (KRL or "Royal Rotterdam Lloyd") and managed by Willem Ruys en Zonen.
 Willem Ruys ran KRL and the two companies were part of the same group.
 KRL ships operated passenger and cargo services between Rotterdam and the Dutch East Indies via Southampton, Marseille and the Suez Canal.
 Slamat was KRL's last major steam turbine passenger liner before it started introducing motor ships: Indrapoera in 1925, Sibajak in 1927 and the larger and swifter Baloeran and Dempo in 1929.

 In 1931 Slamat was refitted and lengthened by 27.6 ft, which slightly increased each of her tonnages.
 Her speed was increased to 17 kn.

 In peacetime Slamat carried KRL's livery of dove-grey hull, white superstructure and black funnels.